 The ferry arrived at the port in Funchal and there were loads of taxis waiting.
 I pre-booked a hostel in advance and it was a 10-minute walk, so I decided to go on foot.
 As I walked along the promenade, I noticed that Madeira had a good amount of tourists and she was way livelier compared to Porto Santo.
 It was nice to see lots of people, buses cruising around, kids playing with the fountain, etc. The second thing I noticed was the CR7 Hotel.

-I assumed that this had some connection with Cristiano Ronaldo and I was right.
+I assumed that this had some connection with Cristiano Ronaldo and I was correct.
 There was a hotel and a museum dedicated/branded(?) to Ronaldo.
-I took a few pictures at the entrance of the museum with his monument, but did not go inside the museum.
+There was also a museum dedicated to him, so I took a few pictures at the entrance and with his monument, but did not go inside the museum.

-I did not know Ronaldo was from Madeira, but the connection came at that point.
-I had just watched Portugal play in the Confederation Cup in Russia about an hour ago and was happy to be in Portuguese territory, despite on a Sunday.
+I did not know Ronaldo was from Madeira, but the connection clicked at that point.
+I had just watched Portugal play in the Confederation Cup in Russia about an hour prior to my arrival and was happy to be in Portuguese territory, despite on a Sunday.
 Ronaldo was worshipped like a God there.
 The airport in Madeira was named after him and there was a statue too!

 The walk to the 29 Madeira Hostel got a bit harder, as I had to go uphill for about five minutes.
 Upon arriving at the hostel around 5pm, there was a sign stating that the person will be back at 7pm (was this a long siesta or the person was out watching football?).
 Geeze!
 I was sweating like a pig going uphill and now, I had nowhere to go, but to a bar to watch the afternoon football game.
 I found a decent bar down the hill (I had to go up again later) and ordered Poncha, a local alcoholic drink made out of lemon and honey, but it was really sweet and not my kind of drink at that moment (I tried homemade Poncha at another bar in old town and they were delicious).
 I sat there watching the game and checked in to the hostel at 7pm finally.